dutraneto/dutraneto.github.io/README.md

 ### Stuffs to do:

-🔘 Create a PT-BR to EN language shitching
+🔘 Create a PT-BR to EN language switching

 🔘 Create a nigth mode vision switching